vzool/docs/api/reference.md

 ### Refresh Auth Token

-Gets a new fresh token using a valid auth token
+Gets a new fresh token using a valid auth token.

 ```http
 POST /[env]/auth/refresh